 Opening times: The museum galleries are open 10am-5pm 7 days a week

-The lower gallery will also be closed on Tuesday 10 December as usual for a student film event.
+The lower gallery will also be closed until 2pm on Tuesday 10 December as usual for a student film event.

 At weekends and bank holidays Curatorial staff are not available, although the galleries are monitored by security staff.